documently/documently/README.md

 * **Enable Accessibility** → Accessibility—a crucial and uncompromisable quality
   of all websites—is enforced at every opportunity

-For more details on documently's philosophy and origins, see the [about page][about].
+For more details on Masthead's philosophy and origins, see the [about page][about].

 ## Features